MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationFlowPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAuthenticationFlowsPolicy>`: authenticationFlowsPolicy
+`BODYPARAMETER <IMicrosoftGraphAuthenticationFlowsPolicy>`: authenticationFlowsPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: Inherited property.
 A description of the policy.
+This property is not a key.
 Optional.
 Read-only.
   - `[DisplayName <String>]`: Inherited property.
 The human-readable name of the policy.
+This property is not a key.
 Optional.
 Read-only.
   - `[SelfServiceSignUp <IMicrosoftGraphSelfServiceSignUpAuthenticationFlowConfiguration>]`: selfServiceSignUpAuthenticationFlowConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IsEnabled <Boolean?>]`: Indicates whether self-service sign-up flow is enabled or disabled.
 The default value is false.
 This property is not a key.
 Required.

-SELFSERVICESIGNUP `<IMicrosoftGraphSelfServiceSignUpAuthenticationFlowConfiguration>`: selfServiceSignUpAuthenticationFlowConfiguration
+`SELFSERVICESIGNUP <IMicrosoftGraphSelfServiceSignUpAuthenticationFlowConfiguration>`: selfServiceSignUpAuthenticationFlowConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsEnabled <Boolean?>]`: Indicates whether self-service sign-up flow is enabled or disabled.
 The default value is false.
 This property is not a key.
 Required.

 ## RELATED LINKS